weyseing/post_quantum_cryptography_ssh/README.md

 - **Public Key auth:**
     - SSH Client requests authentication with its public key
     - SSH Server checks if the public key is allowed (~/.ssh/authorized_keys)
-    - SSH Client signs a blob including session ID + request using its private key
+    - SSH Client sign a blob (session ID + message) using its private key
-    - SSH Server verifies the signature using the client’s public key
+    - SSH Server verify the signature using the public key

 ### Connection Protocol: -
 - This support for `SHELL`, `COMMAND` and `SFTP`